jjdenis/eve-restangular-demo/README.md

   - Using curl, I created two "documents" inside people: Obama and Romney.
     It felt like magic.

-So what now?
+So what then?

-Now I want to develop an basic CRUD app, using restangular.
+Then I wanted to develop an basic CRUD app, using restangular.

-But I am not too skilled with web servers, wgi, etc so...

-The html, css, and js will be served by eve itself.
+But I am not too skilled with web servers, flask, etc, so the html had to be served by eve itself.
 How?
 I had to read a bit about flask and finally came across this little trick! https://groups.google.com/d/msg/python-eve/Ay9sYD_V23Q/BmxweQUeWX8J

+So far so good...

 This is a work in progress, so far I have managed to list all people and add new people, I am still figuring out how to delete and edit.

-To run the demo:
+If you want to run this demo:

   - Get the quickstart running.
   - Stop the quickstart run.py, but leave mongodb running
-- Clone or fork this project on your computer.
+  - Fork this project onto your computer.
   - Run this demo:   python run-demo.py
   - In your browser, go to http://127.0.0.1:5000